Mico27/gbs-ContinuousScenePlugin/README.md

 ## Concepts

-### How the Scroll Transition Works

-GB Studio normally resets the viewport and tilemap when changing scenes.
-This plugin sidesteps that reset by keeping `bkg_offset_x`/`bkg_offset_y` accumulators alive across scene loads and by managing the camera and player positions manually during the transition.
-The screen content slides continuously in one direction while the new scene's tiles load row-by-row or column-by-column into the off-screen portion of the VRAM background map.
+### Continuous Tile Rendering

+GB Studio normally clamps the camera to the current scene's boundaries.
+This plugin removes that clamp.
+The camera is always centered on the player and can scroll freely past a scene edge.
+As the camera moves, `load_tile_row_continuous` / `load_tile_col_continuous` intercept every VRAM tile write and route out-of-bounds coordinates to the registered neighbour scene's tilemap.
+The result is that the neighbour scene's tiles appear on screen progressively as the player walks toward the edge — exactly as if the two scenes were one large map.

 ### The VRAM Tilemap as a Ring Buffer

 The GB hardware background tilemap is 32×32 tiles but only 20×18 tiles are visible at once.
-The plugin exploits this by treating the map as a wrap-around ring buffer: when scrolling right, the new scene's column data is written into the left edge of the VRAM map (which is off-screen on the right side thanks to the SCX register), so no visual pop occurs.

-The `bkg_offset_x` and `bkg_offset_y` fields accumulate the total tile displacement across all transitions.
-They are masked to 5 bits (`& 31`) to stay within the 32-tile VRAM map dimension.
+The plugin exploits this by treating the map as a wrap-around ring buffer. `bkg_offset_x` and `bkg_offset_y` accumulate the total tile displacement across all scene crossings and are used as an additive offset when computing VRAM write addresses.
+This keeps the ring-buffer position coherent between scenes so tile data written for one scene and tile data written for a neighbour always land in the correct VRAM slots regardless of how many crossings have occurred.

+### Invisible Scene Load

+When the player's position actually crosses a scene boundary, `transition_to_scene_modal` fires.
+It temporarily disables tile rendering, rebases the player position, camera, scroll values, and `bkg_offset` so that the new scene's coordinate system matches the player's current on-screen position, then calls `load_scene`.
+Because the coordinates are pre-adjusted before the load and `is_transitioning_scene` prevents `scroll_reset` from clearing the offsets, the VRAM ring buffer stays intact.
+After the new scene's init scripts finish, rendering resumes — and since the tiles were already visible, nothing on screen changes.

 ### Connection Offsets